strategist922/nnpack-windows/README.md

 To install PeachPy:
 Open a Phyton command prompt:
-pip install --upgrade git+https://github.com/Maratyszcza/PeachPy Download the nnpack-windows repo somewhere and after extracting go in the python prompt to the directory ..\nnpack-windows\src\x86_64-fma
+pip install --upgrade git+https://github.com/Maratyszcza/PeachPy Download the nnpack-windows repo somewhere and after extracting it go in the python prompt to the directory ..\nnpack-windows\src\x86_64-fma

-Type:
-python -m peachpy.x86_64 -mabi=ms -mimage-format=ms-coff -mcpu=haswell -o common.obj common.py
+Type: python -m peachpy.x86_64 -mabi=ms -mimage-format=ms-coff -mcpu=haswell -o common.obj common.py

 and do the same for every python script in each directory.
 In the "blas" directory you must first create the avx.obj and avx2.obj object including those in the "fp16" subdirectory. after all the objects are created you open te visual studio solution file with vs2017